cdave1/ftgles/README.md

 	font->Render("Lorem ipsum dolor sit amet");

-See iPhone folder for an in-depth example that can run on an iPhone, including an example of using layouts to easily align and position your text.
+See the [iPhone](http://github.com/cdave1/ftgles/tree/master/iPhone/) folder for several comprehensive sample iPhone apps, including a demonstration of how to use layouts to easily align and position your text.

 ## Differences between FTGL and FTGLES

 FTGLES 0.1 supports the following font types from the original FTGL library:
 * FTBufferFont
 * FTGLOutlineFont
 * FTGLPolygonFont
 * FTGLTextureFont

 Extrusion and pixmap rendering from the original FTGL library are currently not supported.
 Bitmap font support is currently in progress.